Sydney-Informatics-Hub/Scalable-DIA-NN/README.md

 - `scan_window` : enter 'auto' or an integer.
 If 'auto', user can choose whether to run the entire workflow with 'auto' (not recommended) or run only steps 2-3 with 'auto', followed by `Scripts/4_individual_final_analysis_setup_params.pl` to extract the 'Averaged recommended settings for this experiment' from the step 3 log file and apply it to the scripts for steps 4-5.
 This will likely give almost as good results as using the subsampling method.
 - `mass_accuracy` :  enter 'auto' or a fixed value (floating point or integer).
 As above.
 - `ms1_acc` :  enter 'auto' or a fixed value (floating point or integer).
 As above.
 - `missing` : integer 0-100.
-Optioanlly, filter away genes from the final unique genes matrix with fewer than N% samples called.
+Optionally, filter away genes from the final unique genes matrix with fewer than N% samples called.
 The full unfiltered output is retained, the filter `Scripts/6_filter_missing.pl` creates new files with kept and discarded genes.
 - `extra_flags` : Add any extra flags here.
 These will be applied to all steps.
 It's too complex to derive which of all the many DIA-NN flags apply to which steps and in which recommended combinations.
 If you find that you have added a flag here and you receive an error at part of the workflow due to a conflicting flag or clash or a flag not being permitted at a certain command, sorry, please fix manually, document, and rerun :blush:
 - `project` : Your NCI project code.
 This will be added to the PBS scripts for accounting.
 - `lstorage` : Path to the storage locations required for the job.
 Must be in NCI-required syntax, ie ommitting leading slash, and no spaces, eg `"scratch/<project1>+scratch/<project2>+gdata<project3>"`.
 Note that your job will fail if read/write is required to a path not included.
 If you have symlinked any inputs, ensure the link source is included.
-- `wine_tar` : path to the Wine tar archive containing the installation of the PC version of DIA-NN, and 'Clearcore' and 'Sciex' dll files.
+- `wine_tar` : path to the [Wine tar archive](#dia-nn-resources) containing the installation of the PC version of DIA-NN, and 'Clearcore' and 'Sciex' dll files.
 This archive will be copied to `jobfs` for every job and sub-task.
+Please contact us for a copy.
-- `wine_image` : path to the Proteowizard singularity container (see setup details above).
-This container contains Wine and Mono, and is used to run the PC DIA-NN in the above tar archive.
+- `wine_image` : path to the [Wine plus Mono singularity container](#wine-singularity-container) to run the PC DIA-NN in the above tar archive.

 Once these configurations have been made, save the script and submit: